When to visit

 Families love Walt Disney World holiday parties.
 These special ticketed events add to the fun of the season.

-Parks close early on party nights for most guests.
-But party guests can enter the gates a few hours before the celebration begins.
-Parties are on select nights during the holidays:
+Parks close early on party nights for most guests, but party guests can enter a few hours before the celebration begins.
+Parties are held on select nights during the holidays:

 - Mickey’s Not-So-Scary Halloween Party (Aug-Oct).
-Trick-or-treat at Magic Kingdom Park.
-Enjoy a spooky (but not scary) Halloween parade and fireworks.
-Say hello to your favorite character villains.
-Some attractions have a Halloween theme, only for the party.
+Trick-or-treat at Magic Kingdom Park with a spooky (but not scary) Halloween parade and fireworks.
+Meet character villains.
+Some attractions have Halloween themes just for the party.

 - Mickey’s Very Merry Christmas Party (Nov-Dec).
-Enjoy a holiday parade and fireworks at Magic Kingdom Park.
-Enjoy festive treats and drinks.
+Enjoy a holiday parade and fireworks at Magic Kingdom Park with festive treats and drinks.
 Meet special characters dressed for winter.
-Like Halloween, some rides have Christmas overlays.
+Some rides have Christmas overlays.

 - Disney Jollywood Nights (Nov-Dec).
-A glamorous, vintage Hollywood holiday party.
-Enjoy stage shows, live jazz, and holiday snacks.
-End the night with a festive fireworks and projection show.
+A glamorous, vintage Hollywood holiday party with stage shows, live jazz, and holiday snacks.
+End the night with festive fireworks and projections.

 runDisney

 runDisney® draws runners from around the world.
-If running is your passion, these events are a good time to visit Disney World.
+If running is your passion, these events offer a good reason to visit Disney World.

-Each event gives runners a unique path through the theme parks.
-You can get special medals and merchandise, too.
+Each event creates a unique path through the theme parks with special medals and merchandise for participants.

 Popular runDisney weekends include: